radanskoric/masterhotwire/src/index.md

 You will gain an accurate mental model and understanding of Hotwire.
 You will be able to connect it to the body of knowledge and experience you already posses to develop new or introduce Hotwire to existing applications with complete confidence.

 Subscribe below to be notified when the book is released.
 There will be a big limited time discount only announced to my subscribers list:
 <script async data-uid="f452b98145" src="https://thoughtful-producer-2834.ck.page/f452b98145/index.js"></script>

-## Build that side-project in record time

-If your day job is a huge legacy application, switching to Hotwire might seem like an impossible task.
-And while the course also has a special section on introducing Hotwire to a legacy application, it's also perfect for launching a side-project.

-Hotwire and Rails are arguably the most productive combination for launching an application from scratch.

-The course is structured so that you can immediately start building an application and then enhance it as you learn new concepts.
-Even if you only have a few hours a week that will be enough to work through the course in a few weeks and build the first version of your application along side it.

-Subscribe below to be notified when book is released:
-<script async data-uid="f452b98145" src="https://thoughtful-producer-2834.ck.page/f452b98145/index.js"></script>

 # List of chapters